aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 </p></details>

 ### 3. Validate API functionality and integration with our Wild Rydes app

+Now that you've integrated code changes to call your new Serverless API, you should test the end-to-end user experience to ensure the application is working correctly.
+The backend API currently requires no authentication so any request will currently be accepted until we enable required authentication.

+#### High-Level Instructions

+Go back to your browser tab with Wild Rydes running and sign-in again at **/signin**.
+Once signed in, click anywhere on the map to indicate a pickup location, then select the **Request** button to call your ride.

+You should be informed of your unicorn's arrival momentarily.

 ### 3. Enable authentication via Cognito User Pools

+1. Create authorizer
+2. Enable auth
+3. Test requesting a ride again (should fail)
+4. Update headers in request to send identity token from Cognito
+5. Test again

 ### 4. Authorize requests with IAM and request signing
 ### 5. Update IAM role for Cognito users to be able to invoke API